WAWV-TV: News operation

 Upon the station's January 1995 switch to Fox, WBAK entered into a news share agreement with WTHI-TV to produce a half-hour prime time newscast at 10 p.m. for the station.
 The station's morning interview program continued for a short period under the new title Valley Focus on Fox 38, before being canceled in 1996 along with the devotional program Faith To Live By.
 WTHI terminated the news share agreement after WBAK-TV entered into the JSA with WTWO upon its acquisition by Mission Broadcasting, with the last WTHI-produced newscast airing on the station on December 31, 2003.
-The station ran syndicated programming at 10 p.m. for several months until WTWO began producing a half-hour prime time newscast in the summer of 2004, titled NewsChannel 2 Prime Edition, utilizing the same anchors as channel 2's weeknight 6 and 11 p.m. newscasts.
+The station ran syndicated programming at 10 p.m. for several months until WTWO began producing a half-hour prime time newscast in the summer of 2004, titled NewsChannel 2 Prime Edition, using the same anchors as channel 2's weeknight 6 and 11 p.m. newscasts.
 The 10 p.m. newscast was retitled Fox 38 News at 10 for a brief period beginning in June 2005, before being renamed again to WFXW Prime Edition.
-At that point, the broadcast began utilizing its own news anchor, as well as a separate set, graphics and music package (the graphics were based on a package that was also used at the time by sister station WTVW, which was originally commissioned for Las Vegas Fox affiliate KVVU-TV).
-On June 7, 2007, when the title was amended to WTWO Prime Edition on WFXW, the newscast reverted to being produced from WTWO's main news set and utilized its evening anchors.
+At that point, the broadcast began using its own news anchor, as well as a separate set, graphics and music package (the graphics were based on a package that was also used at the time by sister station WTVW, which was originally commissioned for Las Vegas Fox affiliate KVVU-TV).
+On June 7, 2007, when the title was amended to WTWO Prime Edition on WFXW, the newscast reverted to being produced from WTWO's main news set and used its evening anchors.

 The newscast was retooled again as Fox 38 News: First at 10 on June 8, 2009, restoring the separate news set, graphics package (this time using one used by many Fox owned-and-operated stations and affiliates) and news music package ("Extreme" by Stephen Arnold Music).
 It was solo anchored by Leanne Tokars, who anchored the program from 2005 to 2007, before returning to the station in 2009; she left again later in 2010.
 WFXW also carried rebroadcasts of WTWO's weekday 6 a.m. and 6 p.m. newscasts, both airing on a one-hour delay.
 The 6 p.m. rebroadcast was dropped after a few months, leaving only the morning news rebroadcast at 7 a.m.